MenuFLIXANO

 Toni (1935)

 In the 1920s, the Provence is a magnet for immigrants seeking work in the quarries or in the agriculture.
-Many mingle with locals and settle down permanently - like Toni, an Italian who has moved in with Marie, a Frenchwoman.
-Even a well-ordered existence ...
+Many mingle with locals and settle down for good — like Toni, an Italian who has moved in with Marie, a Frenchwoman.
+Even a well-ordered existence i ...

 Watch Now